 Abandonment is a fear that haunts many children and adults in our country.
 Due to high divorce rates and broken relationships, many of us have a deep-seated fear of abandonment.
 This fear can paralyze us, but with God’s help, we can overcome it.
-You may also benefit from Christian counseling to deal with abandonment issues.
+You may also benefit from San Diego Christian Counseling to deal with abandonment issues.

 The Fear of Abandonment